Great sessions are being planned already for the 2014 convention

 Her previous work with NCTE includes serving as chair of its Middle Level Section Steering Committee (2005–2008) and as Middle Level Representative-at-Large on the NCTE Executive Committee (2003–2005).
 Hayes is an author or editor of a number of articles on writing, literature, and 21st century literacies, featured in journals such as Voices from the Middle, Language Arts, Cable in the Classroom, and Minnesota English Journal.
 She was the lead author of the ICT (Information and Communication Technology) Literary Map for English (NCTE and the Partnership for 21st Century Skills), as well as a contributor to “Teaching Multimodal/Multimedia Literacy,” a chapter in Reading the Past, Writing the Future, a book celebrating the 100th anniversary of NCTE in 2011.

-Sandy Hayes will present her Presidential Address, "Standards, Students, and the Meaning of Life," at the Sunday General Session on November 24.
+Sandy Hayes presented her Presidential Address, "Standards, Students, and the Meaning of Life," at the Sunday General Session on November 24.